Fertility Options for Lesbian Couples

 - Known donor: Using someone you know can be a very special and meaningful decision; you’ll just want to make sure that he is not a biological relative of the partner contributing her egg.
 Before deciding on this option, it is important to carefully consider the relationship you have with your potential donor, whether your (and his) family would be supportive, and the type of relationship you want him to have with the child.
 Will the child know?
 How will he feel or react if he disagrees with a parenting decision?
 These are just a couple of the conflicts that may come up later on.

 Lesbian couples can use insemination or IVF for their treatment.
-The best option is usually determined after a consultation with the doctor and some routine diagnostic testing.
+The best option is usually determined after a consultation with the provider and some routine diagnostic testing.

 - Insemination: The donor sperm is placed into the uterus of the woman carrying the pregnancy around the time she is ovulating.